Basics2022/bbooks-physics-continuum-mechanics/_build/html/_sources/ch/solids/beams/slender.md

 While the value of the Poisson ratio i limited to $-1 \le \nu \le 0.5$, it's usually in the range $[0,0.5]$.
 If Poisson ratio belongs to the latter range, the ratio $\frac{G}{E}$ belongs to the range $\left[ \frac{1}{3} , \frac{1}{2} \right]$, and thus $G$ has the same order of magnitude as $E$.

-Section properties of a beam with square section with side $a$ are
+The properties of a square section are

 $$A = a^2 \quad , \quad J = \frac{1}{12} a^4 \quad , \quad \chi = \frac{6}{5} \ .$$